piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Modified admin customer edit form so that less mandatory fields are required.
 Last files Update to Zen Cart v1.5.8a.
 Updated instructions in readme files.

+V1.2.3 - 15 May 2023
+Updated filter for Japanese prefectures names (Kanji or romaji) so it does not filter out other languages using non-standard characters.
+Japanese prefecture Gunma spelling was corrected in zones table and SQL queries.
+Please fix you database with this query:
+UPDATE zones SET zone_name='Gunma' WHERE zone_name='Gumma';
+Added comments in Japanese shipping modules class for Yamato, Sagawa and Yupack.
+There are in a structured way more like example to make customization easier.